Like any major marketing strategy of the past decade, social media has had plenty of time to accumulate some big myths.

-You can't just have your mom and uncle Like every post you put up on Facebook.
-The EdgeRank algorithm is a liiiiiittle bit more sophisticated than that.
-You need a variety of people interacting with your content -- both to grow your reach, and to show up in users' news feeds!
+To get social media feeds to favor your content, you'll need a variety of people interacting with your content — both to grow your reach, and to show up in users' news feeds.

-8) I have to respond to social activity immediately.
+7. You have to respond to social activity immediately.